telexintegrations/telex-global-error-handler/README.md

 ---

-By following these steps, you can seamlessly integrate Telex�s global error-handling capabilities into your application. ??
+By following these steps, you can seamlessly integrate Telex’s global error-handling capabilities into your application. 🚀